My mummy I'm a miracle!

 And I am a prince.

-LAVENDER, AMANDA, ALICE, Mum I'm an angel sent down from the sky
+LAVENDER, AMANDA, ALICE, Mum says I'm an sent down from the sky

-BRUCE, ERIC, My daddy says I'm his special soldier, No one is as handsome, as me.
-It's he indulges my tendency to bulge.
+BRUCE, ERIC, My says I'm his special little soldier, No one is as handsome, as me.
+It's true he indulges my to bulge.
 But I'm his soldier!
 Hup, two, four, free!

-AMANDA, My says I'm a miracle, One look at my face, and plain to see.
-Ever the day doc chopped the umbilical cord, It's been clear there's no for a miracle like me!
+AMANDA, My says I'm a miracle, One at my face, and it's plain to see.
+Ever since the day doc chopped the cord, It's been clear there's no peer for a like me!

-NIGEL, My daddy says I'm his special soldier, No one is as bold or as me.
-Has my daddy ya, One day I'm older, I can be a And you in the face!
+NIGEL, My says I'm his special little soldier, No one is as or tough as me.
+Has my told ya, One day I'm older, I can be a And you in the face!

-One can hardly move for and brilliance these days.
-It seems that there are millions of these days "Specialness" de rigueur.
-Above is average; Go fig-ueur, Is it is some modern of calculus, That such frequent miracles render each one un- miraculous.
+One can move for beauty and brilliance these days.
+It seems that there are millions of one-in-a-millions these "Specialness" de rigueur.
+Above is average; Go fig-ueur, Is it is some modern of calculus, That such miracles don't render each one un- miraculous.

-ALL My says I'm a miracle, One look at my face, and plain to see.
-Ever since the day doc the umbilical cord, It's been clear there's no peer for a miracle me!
+ALL My mummy I'm a miracle, One look at my face, and it's to see.
+Ever since the day doc chopped the cord, been clear there's no peer for a miracle like me!

 My mummy I'm a precious barrelina.
-She has never seen a prettier She if I'm keen, I have to cut down on the cream, But I'm a barrelina, so give me cake!
+She has never seen a barrelina She says if I'm keen, I have to cut on the cream, But I'm a barrelina, so give me cake!

-(1) & FATHER (2) Take another picture of our angel in that that I made...
+(1) & FATHER (2) Take another picture of our angel in costume that I made...

 (1) The role of "tree" has never been portrayed such sway.